Skip to main content

 By the end of this module, you will:

-• have an understanding of, and familiarity with, historiographies of decolonisation as historical phenomena, with special reference to key instances and case studies
+• understand, and be familiar with, historiographies of decolonisation as historical phenomena, with special reference to key instances and case studies

 • be aware of key differences in decolonial processes unique to geographical and historical conjunctures

-• have a sophisticated awareness of the emergence of critical thinking about empire and decolonisation at the end of empire and the subsequent intellectual and ideological influences of decolonial thought, i.e. trace the genealogies of post-colonialism, decolonialism and the current ‘decolonise the curriculum’ movement
+• be aware of the emergence of critical thinking about empire and decolonisation at the end of empire and the subsequent intellectual and ideological influences of decolonial thought, i.e. trace the genealogies of post-colonialism, decolonialism and the current ‘decolonise the curriculum’ movement

 • be able to situate histories of decolonisation as process and ideas within transnational and global frameworks